Bill

 AI Summary

-This bill modifies the definition of "historic property" in Hawaii's existing preservation law by narrowing the criteria for what qualifies as historic.
-Previously, any building, structure, object, district, area, or site over fifty years old was considered historic.
-Under the new bill, historic property would only include properties that predate Hawaii's Statehood Day (August 21, 1959) and, specifically for buildings and structures, must also be registered on the Hawaii Register of Historic Places.
-This change effectively reduces the number of properties that can be classified as historic by creating more restrictive definitional requirements.
-The bill does not impact any rights, duties, penalties, or proceedings that existed before its effective date, and it will take effect immediately upon approval.
+This bill modifies the definition of "historic property" in Hawaii's statutes by narrowing the criteria for what qualifies as a historic property.
+Previously, any building, structure, object, district, area, or site over fifty years old could be considered historic.
+The new definition restricts historic property to only those sites that predate Hawaii's Statehood Day (August 21, 1959), and for buildings and structures specifically, they must also be registered on the Hawaii Register of Historic Places.
+This change means fewer properties will be classified as historic, potentially impacting preservation efforts and historic designation processes.
+The bill includes provisions ensuring that existing rights, penalties, and proceedings are not affected by this change, and it will take effect immediately upon approval.
+The modification aims to create a more specific and controlled approach to defining historic properties in the state.

 Committee Categories